 - Napa cabbage

-It’s unlikely I would purchase and prepare small amounts of all of these vegetables for a single dish.
+It’s unlikely I would prepare small amounts of all of these vegetables for a single dish.
 Honestly, it’s just too much trouble.

 I liked that you get all of these superfoods in a single bag with Mann’s Power Blend.
 You get a more diverse array of phytonutrients, vitamins, and minerals from eating a wider variety of veggies versus eating just one type.

 With this product, all of the work is done for you.
 All you have to do is dump it in a bowl and stir in the rest of the slaw ingredients.
 Love it!
 Some other ideas for Mann’s Power Blend recipes include using it in stir fry or salads.